Updated on 12/15/2022

 Reviewing your responses gives you a safe space to discuss each other’s feelings while giving your partner the chance to respond to your assumption.
-In the long run, this exercise might prevent problems and mistrust in future difficult situations.
+In the long run, this couples therapy exercise might prevent problems and mistrust in future difficult situations.

 10. Reminiscing Exercises

 Nostalgia can invoke deep feelings for partners.
 Revisiting old memories can remind you both why you fell in love in the first place.

 The only thing you need to do to complete this exercise is just to spend time together.
 Take the time to focus on good memories or special times in your relationship.
 You can use photo albums, letters, or cards that you’ve saved, gifts that were given to each other — anything that’s a reminder of past kindness that’s been expressed in your relationship.

 When we revisit memories that are associated with sweet times, we tend to feel more connected and closer to each other.